Cascade Volcanoes: Eruptions in the Cascade Range

 Eleven of the thirteen volcanoes in the Cascade Range have erupted at least once in the past 4,000 years, and seven have done so in just the past 200 years.
 The Cascade volcanoes have had more than 100 eruptions over the past few thousand years, many of them explosive eruptions.
 However, certain Cascade volcanoes can be dormant for hundreds or thousands of years between eruptions, and therefore the great risk caused by volcanic activity in the regions is not always readily apparent.

 When Cascade volcanoes do erupt, pyroclastic flows, lava flows, and landslides can devastate areas more than 10 mi away; and huge mudflows of volcanic ash and debris, called lahars, can inundate valleys more than 50 mi downstream.
 Falling ash from explosive eruptions can disrupt human activities hundreds of miles downwind, and drifting clouds of fine ash can cause severe damage to jet aircraft even thousands of miles away.

 All of the known historical eruptions have occurred in Washington, Oregon and in Northern California.
-The three most recent were Lassen Peak in 1914 to 1921, a major eruption of Mount St. Helens in 1980, and a minor eruption of Mount St. Helens from 2004 to 2008.
+The three most recent were Lassen Peak from 1914 to 1921, a major eruption of Mount St. Helens in 1980, and a minor eruption of Mount St. Helens from 2004 to 2008.
 In contrast, volcanoes in southern British Columbia, central and southern Oregon are currently dormant.
 The regions lacking new eruptions keep in touch to positions of fracture zones that offset the Gorda Ridge, Explorer Ridge and the Juan de Fuca Ridge.
 The volcanoes with historical eruptions include: Mount Rainier, Glacier Peak, Mount Baker, Mount Hood, Lassen Peak, and Mount Shasta.

 Renewed volcanic activity in the Cascade Arc, such as the 1980 eruption of Mount St. Helens, has offered a great deal of evidence about the structure of the Cascade Arc.
 One effect of the 1980 eruption was a greater knowledge of the influence of landslides and volcanic development in the evolution of volcanic terrain.
 A vast piece on the north side of Mount St. Helens dropped and formed a jumbled landslide environment several kilometers away from the volcano.
 Pyroclastic flows and lahars moved across the countryside.
 Parallel episodes have also happened at Mount Shasta and other Cascade volcanoes in prehistoric times.

 List of volcanoes

 Washington has a majority of the very highest volcanoes, with 4 of the top 6 overall, although Oregon does hold a majority of the next highest peaks.
-Even though Mount Rainier is the tallest, Mount Shasta in California is the largest by volume, followed by Washington's Mount Adams.
-Below is a list of the highest Cascade volcanoes:
+Even though Mount Rainier is the tallest, Medicine Lake Volcano in California is the largest by volume, followed by Oregon's Newberry Volcano.
+This is a list of the dozen highest Cascade volcanoes, along with the highest in British Columbia (Silverthrone Caldera) and the most recently erupted (Mount St. Helens):